 Transfer between Newark Airport (EWR) and Manhattan

-Newark Liberty Airport is very well connected to Manhattan, meaning that transferring to your residence or hotel is super easy if you know how.
+Though Newark Liberty Airport is not located in NYC, it is well connected to Manhattan.
 There are a number of shuttle buses and private transfer options available that are all an excellent choice if you do not want to wait in line for a cab.
-Booking a transfer from Newark to Manhattan can save you money as they are competitively priced in comparison to the cab fare.
-Detailed below you will find a summary of the different New York airport transfer options, including everything from busses and shuttles to taxis.
+Alternatively, you can choose to use public transportation, including the AirTrain, NJ Transit and the subway.
+The transfer from EWR to Manhattan can cost you as little as $16.

 Transfer between Newark Airport (EWR) and Brooklyn